Fiduciary Liability: Protecting Pension and Personal Assets

 Fiduciary liability protects welfare and pension plans, the sponsor organization, and individuals acting as fiduciaries or administrators of the plans.
 The policy covers liability arising out of violations of any of the responsibilities, obligations, or duties imposed upon fiduciaries by ERISA.
 Under ERISA, fiduciaries can be held personally liable for losses to a benefit plan incurred as a result of alleged errors, omissions, or breach of their fiduciary duties.

-While insurance may protect the financial assets of a company and its fiduciaries from claims, an effective loss prevention program can reduce the potential for those claims.
+While insurance may protect the financial assets of a company and its fiduciary from claims, an effective loss prevention program can cut the potential for those claims.

 What is a fiduciary?

 A fiduciary is any party who exercises discretionary authority or control over the management or administration of an employee benefit plan or its assets.
-Fiduciaries include a plan’s sponsor, trustees, employees and administrator, as well as directors of a company to the extent they perform fiduciary functions.
-These individuals can be specifically designated as fiduciaries or they may be deemed fiduciaries by their conduct.
+Fiduciary’s include a plan’s sponsor, trustees, employees and administrator, as well as directors of a company to the extent they do fiduciary functions.
+These people are specifically designated as fiduciary or they may be deemed fiduciary by their conduct.

 Why are fiduciaries at risk?